Call Script Template

 Libraries are just as relevant today as they have always been; students and Minnesotans of all ages use their libraries at a high rate.
 But while the demand and costs for library services have grown, state funding hasn't kept pace.

 Please support library legislation as it is introduced this session.
-Specific bills introduced include [HF 1282/SF 1704 Note: See bills introduced so far here.
-Or omit.]
+Specific bills introduced include [HF XXXX or SF XXXX Or you can choose to omit bill references.]

 Thank you for your time.